-How to survive financially after job loss
+How to survive financially after losing your job

 Job loss is challenging and stressful – whether you were expecting it or not.
-It can lead to uncertainty in both your professional and personal life.
+It may lead to uncertainty in both your professional and personal life.
 It can also affect your mental and physical health.

 What to do when you lose your job